We continue with the diagnostic phase of our personal brand, our self-knowledge.

 Personal branding is not a single label

 The test theory describes how people belonging to a specific personality type are likely to behave.
-The 16 Personalities outline indicators and trends, nevertheless, no definitive guides or answers.
+The 16 Personalities outline indicators and trends, However, no definitive guides or answers.

 It should be noted that, even among people who share a personality type there can be significant differences.
 The information is intended to inspire personal growth and a better understanding of us and our relationships, should not be taken to the letter.